-Which Apple Watch is Right for You in 2023?
+Which Apple Watch is Right for You in 2024?

-Posted on
+Posted on by

-The Apple Watch has been around for nine years, and is, as Apple likes to say, their “most personal device ever.”
+The Apple Watch has been around for ten years, and is, as Apple likes to say, their “most personal device ever.”
 After a few years of finding its direction, the Apple Watch now focuses on three core feature sets.
 It helps wearers with fitness, health, and information.

 If you want an Apple Watch, there are three models to choose from, with a couple of variants.
-Here’s how to pick which model is for you.
+Here’s how to pick which model is right for you.

 In this article: